pzemtsov/pzemtsov.github.io/_posts/2014-11-14-lambdas-and-other-callbacks-in-java.md

     class Lambda$Test_MethodHandle:  40850 40345 40411; sum = -8620570440000

-We see that direct computation and all types of simple callbacks are reasonably fast, and, very important, there is no difference in speed in tests with callbacks and the test without (`Test_Direct`).
+We see that direct computation and all types of simple callbacks are reasonably fast, and, very important, there is no difference in speed between tests with callbacks and tests without them (`Test_Direct`).
 Reflection is slow, and method handles are incredibly slow.

 Now let's try **Java** 1.8: